Upcoming Atlanta Film Society Screenings and Events

 Creative Conference As part of our mission to offer professional development for working filmmakers in Atlanta and Georgia as well as unmatched access to information for emerging filmmakers.

-If you need reasonable modifications due to a disability, including communications in an alternate format, in order to participate in any Atlanta Film Society or Atlanta Film Festival event, please contact us at (404) 352-4225 or via e-mail at info@atlantafilmsociety.org.
+If you need reasonable modifications, including communications in an alternate format, in order to participate in any Atlanta Film Society or Atlanta Film Festival event, please contact us at (404) 352-4225 or via e-mail at info@atlantafilmsociety.org.
 Please contact us fourteen days (14) in advance of the event to facilitate your request.

 For TDD/TTY or Georgia Relay Service Access, dial 711.